Gerry Glenn Jones is a writer of fiction and nonfiction, as well as scripts for theatre and film. This is a factual

 The Pharaoh's Crocodiles

 The Egyptian Pharaohs believed Sobek, a mythical man with the head of a crocodile was a god, and they worshiped him to receive his protection, strength, fertility, and rebirth.
-They believed he was the creator of Nile River.
+They believed he was the creator of the Nile River.

 Because of this belief, the Nile crocodiles were considered guardians to the pharaohs and high priests of Egypt.
 Many of the creatures were exalted by the Egyptians even though they feared them.